Growing Your Ministry with Multi-Campus Coaching – a Q&A with Church of the Highlands

 I’ve been on staff for 10 years.
 In 2009, we had four campuses.
 Today, we’re getting ready to launch our 20th location.
 What’s helped spur this on, is that it’s more scalable to reach other parts of the state than it used to be.
 We initially used satellites or fiber connections at certain locations.
 Having Haivision’s IP-based delivery systems was a huge step for us in opening the door for broader expansion than we could have had given other distribution methods.

-Haivision: You started using Haivision’s Multi-Site Monitoring recently.
+Haivision: You started using Haivision’s Multi-Campus Coaching recently.
 What led to the decision to use that product and how has that experience been so far?

 Also, as campus teams meet, they’re able to review services and discuss amongst themselves how to improve.
 They can also exchange feedback with other campuses.
 This allows for a more peer-driven, collaborative process instead of the central team driving the process from a distance.